Lavender oil is a topical remedy which is simply the distillation of lavender petals into a liquid.

 A second neutrophil study produced nearly identical results, with lavender oil inhibiting neutrophils strongly, though not amazingly.
 Geranium was the strongest of this essential oil five-some, but lavender oil placed in 2nd, outdoing tea tree and eucalyptus oil and demolishing juniper berry oil (the only oil to achieve nothing).
 This time, linalool wasn’t responsible for the decrease, whereas in the first study, linalool reduced neutrophils slightly.

-Studies on wider inflammation have also been promising, including this one where the allergy response chemical histamine fell, and this study where lavender oil calmed inflammatory swelling when applied topically.
+Studies on wider inflammation have also been promising, as lavender oil was able to reduce the allergy response chemical histamine (study), and calm inflammatory swelling when applied topically (study).

 Lavender oil isn’t the greatest essential oil for inflammation, but it’s a very good one.